GNARC0TICS/GoatedVipsgg/memory-bank/progress.md

   - Search functionality support
 - **Telegram Bot**: Basic bot commands are implemented and integrated with the platform.
 - **Memory Bank**: Core Memory Bank files are created and maintained to preserve project knowledge.
-- **Error Handling & Fallbacks**: Robust error handling and fallback mechanisms are now implemented for:
-  - Leaderboard data loading
-  - Wager race position display
-  - Static file serving
-  - API request timeouts
-  - Multiple endpoint retry logic

 ## What's Left to Build

 - **Wager Race Features**: Further enhance wager race functionality, including real-time updates and prize distribution.
 - **Notification System**: Implement a robust notification system for push notifications and future email enhancements.
-- **Security Enhancements**: Perform security audits and implement best practices.
+- **Security Enhancements**: Continue security audits and implement additional best practices.
-- **Performance Optimization**: Optimize database queries and API interactions for better performance.
 - **Testing and Quality Assurance**: Write unit tests and conduct thorough quality assurance testing.

 ## Current Status

 - The project is in active development with core functionalities implemented and stable.
 - Recent focus has been on:
-  - Fixing 404 errors in wager race and leaderboard components
+  - Implementing a robust API token management system to handle Goated.com API integration
+  - Creating an admin interface for API token monitoring and management
+  - Developing a TokenService class to handle token storage, validation, and expiration notifications
+  - Building an ApiService class that provides centralized API access with retry logic and error handling
+  - Optimizing database performance with strategic indexes and connection pooling
-  - Implementing robust error handling and fallback mechanisms
+  - Enhancing error handling and fallback mechanisms for API interactions
+  - Improving leaderboard and wager race components with better resilience
+  - Implementing graceful shutdown procedures for database connections
+  - Adding detailed health check endpoints for better monitoring
-  - Creating fallback API routes for reliable data display
+  - Creating fallback data mechanisms for when external APIs are unavailable
-  - Enhancing static file serving with proper caching headers
-  - Implementing multiple endpoint retry logic
-  - Generating realistic sample data for API outages
-  - Fixing React hooks errors in LeaderboardTable and WagerRacePosition components
 - Documentation is up-to-date, with the Memory Bank reflecting recent changes.
 - The codebase is well-structured with clear separation of concerns between frontend and backend.

 ## Known Issues

+- **API Token Management**: Implemented a comprehensive token management system for the Goated.com API with automatic expiration detection, email notifications, and fallback data mechanisms.
-- **API Rate Limits**: Need to implement better handling of Goated.com API rate limits.
+- **API Rate Limits**: Implemented better handling of Goated.com API rate limits with retry logic and fallback mechanisms.
+- **Error Handling**: Significantly improved error handling across the application, especially for API interactions.
-- **Database Performance**: Optimize queries that are causing slowdowns.
+- **Database Performance**: Optimized queries with strategic indexes and improved connection management.
 - **Search Optimization**: Further improve search functionality performance and accuracy.
 - **Mobile Responsiveness**: Fine-tune mobile navigation and dropdown interactions.
-- **API Token Management**: Implement a more sustainable solution for API token management to prevent future expirations.
-- **Environment Variable Management**: Consider implementing a more robust solution for managing environment variables across different deployment environments.